-An examination of the nature and purpose of Judeo-Christian writings of the apocalyptic genre from the perspectives of scholarly exegesis of selected apocalyptic passages from the Hebrew Bible (Daniel), the Apocrypha, the Pseudepigrapha, and the New Testament.
-Particular emphasis on the Apocalypse of John.
+Examination of the nature and purpose of Judeo-Christian writings of the apocalyptic genre.
+Study from the perspectives of scholarly exegesis of selected apocalyptic passages from the Hebrew Bible (Daniel), the Apocrypha, the Pseudepigrapha, and the New Testament, with particular emphasis on the Apocalypse of John.
 PREREQUISITE: BIBL 2000; 2050; RLGN 2150.
 OFFERED: With sufficient demand.